 The Habitats Directive provides legal protection for habitats and species of European importance.
 The overall aim of the Habitats Directive is to maintain or restore the "favourable conservation status" of habitats and species of European Community Interest.
 These habitats and species are listed in the Habitats and Birds Directives (Council Directive 2009/147/EC on the conservation of wild birds) with Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) designated to afford protection to the most vulnerable of them.
-These two designations are collectively known as European sites and Natura 2000.
+These two designations are collectively known as European sites which form the Natura 2000 Network.